Wgmlgz/zhaba-script/docs/expressions.md

 1 + 2 * 3
 ```

-But binary operators can also accept more or less then 2 arguments.
-In this case they have 1 argument at left side and others at right size.
-At first it may seem useless, but in fact all member function calls are implicetly converted to binary operators:
+But binary operators can also accept more or less than 2 arguments.
+In this case, they have 1 argument on the left side and others on the right size.
+At first, it may seem useless, but in fact all member function calls are implicitly converted to binary operators:

 ```c
 // .push_back acts like binary operator